 Investing in the caregiving relationship

 The successful relationship between caregiver and care recipient is built on trust, honesty, and appreciation.
-If you’re stumped for creative ways to say thank you to that special person who’s been investing their time and energy to ensure the comfort and well-being of you or a loved one, here are seven caregiver gift ideas of the edible and non-edible variety.
+If you’re stumped for creative ways to say thank you to that special person who’s been investing their time and energy to ensure the comfort and well-being of you or a loved one, here are seven caregiver gift ideas they’ll be just as grateful to receive.

 Gifts for caregivers